 Remediation: Again, assume that the person who is reading the remediation advice has never fixed a security vulnerability.
 Try to be as thorough as possible and try to give proper references like OWASP.

-For more details on what should go into a vulnerability report check out this blog post.
+Read more details on what should go into a vulnerability report.

 Collaboration and Communication